alscarpan/windows-driver-docs/windows-driver-docs-pr/spb/handling-multi-spi-requests.md

 As with **IOCTL\_SPB\_FULL\_DUPLEX**, SpbCx treats the **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** request as a custom, driver-defined IOCTL request.
 SpbCx passes **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** requests to the SPB controller driver through the driver's [*EvtSpbControllerIoOther*](https://docs.microsoft.com/windows-hardware/drivers/ddi/spbcx/nc-spbcx-evt_spb_controller_other) callback function, which also handles any custom IOCTL requests that the driver supports.
 SpbCx does no initial parameter checking or buffer capture for these requests.
 The driver is responsible for calling into SpbCx or performing any parameter checking or buffer capture that might be required for the IOCTL requests that the driver receives through its *EvtSpbControllerIoOther* function.

 To enable buffer capture, the driver must supply an [*EvtIoInCallerContext*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_io_in_caller_context) callback function when the driver registers its *EvtSpbControllerIoOther* function.
-The SPB controller driver must call the [**SpbRequestCaptureMultiSpiTransfer**](about:blank) method to validate the request and capture these buffers in the process context of the request originator.
+The SPB controller driver must call the [**SpbRequestCaptureIoOtherTransferList**](about:blank) method to validate the request and capture these buffers in the process context of the request originator.
 The driver may then call the [**SpbRequestGetTransferParameters**](https://docs.microsoft.com/windows-hardware/drivers/ddi/spbcx/nf-spbcx-spbrequestgettransferparameters) method to access these buffers, as it would with an **IOCTL\_SPB\_FULL\_DUPLEX** request.

 The following code example shows an *EvtIoInCallerContext* function that is implemented by an SPI controller driver supporting both regular single-SPI (through **IOCTL\_SPB\_FULL\_DUPLEX**), and multi-SPI (through **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER**) requests, in order to capture the transfer lists for these SPI requests.